-As a secretariat to the Royal Government, the Ministry of Women's Affairs has played a key and active role in promoting gender equality and health, in collaboration with the Ministry of Health, the National Institute of Statistics of the Ministry of Planning, and developed recommendations for Policy Briefs related to gender and health.
+As a secretariat to the Royal Government, the Ministry of Women's Affairs has played a key and active role in promoting gender equality and health, and in collaboration with the Ministry of Health and the National Institute of Statistics of the Ministry of Planning, has developed recommendations through Policy Briefs related to gender and health.

-The Inter-ministerial Working Group, which is composed of members from the Ministry of Women's Affairs, the Ministry of Health and the National Institute of Statistics of the Ministry of Planning, has decided to select 5 topics as follows:
+The Inter-ministerial Working Group, which is composed of members from the Ministry of Women's Affairs, the Ministry of Health and the National Institute of Statistics of the Ministry of Planning, has decided to select 5 topics for the Policy Briefs as follows:

-- Promote response services for women and children survivors affected by gender-based violence; - 2.
-Promote eradication of cervical cancer to save women's lives; - 3.
-Mitigate maternal and infant mortality by promoting women's health and nutrition, reproductive health, pregnant women, and postpartum women aged 15-49; - 4.
-Mitigate the impact of early marriages and teen pregnancy; and - 5.
-Promote women in leadership and governance roles in the health sector.
+- 1. Promote response services for women and children survivor victims affected by violence related gender; - 2.
+Promote elimination of cervical cancer to save women's lives; - Reduce maternal and infant mortality by promoting health nutrition for women aged 15-49, women in reproductive age, pregnant women, and postpartum women; - 4.
+Reduce the impact of early marriages and teen pregnancy; and - 5.
+Promote women roles in leadership and governance in the health sector.

-The aforementioned 5 recommendations of the Policy Briefs have responded to the Pentagonal Strategy - Phase I of the Royal Government of the 7th Legislature for Growth, Employment, Equity, Efficiency and Sustainability by continuing to embrace "People" as a priority, with Pentagon 1 focusing on "Development of human capital" that takes into consideration of promoting people's health and well-being people and strengthening social support system.
+The aforementioned 5 topics of the Policy Briefs have responded to the Pentagonal Strategy - Phase I of the Royal Government of the 7th Legislature for Growth, Employment, Equity, Efficiency and Sustainability by continuing to embrace "People" as a priority, with Pentagon 1 focusing on "Development of human capital" that takes into consideration promoting people's health and well-being people, and strengthening social support system.
 Pentagon Side 4.1 on "Sustainable and Inclusive Development" focuses on promoting gender equality.
-The Ministry of Women's Affairs' Neary Rattanak VI Five-Year Strategic Plan consists of 6 key strategies, the 3rd of which relates to promoting wellbeing of women and young girls, transforming gender in health sector.
-Hence, Data to Policy (D2P) is absolutely crucial as it serves as evidence for advocacy in taking public health response measures as part of Neary Rattanak VI Strategic Plan.
+The Ministry of Women's Affairs' Neary

+Rattanak VI Five-Year Strategic Plan consists of 6 key strategies, the 3rd of which relates to promoting well-being of women and young girls, transforming gender in health sector.
+Hence, Data to Policy (D2P) is absolutely crucial as it serves as an evidence for advocacy in taking public health response measures as part of Neary Rattanak VI Strategic Plan.

-With the support of Vital Strategies, the Ministry of Women's Affairs has led and collaborated with the Ministry of Health and the National Institute of Statistics of the Ministry of Planning to organize several meetings and consultative workshops as well as reviewed and analyzed existing data and identified 5 key issues for the formulation of the recommendations of the Policy Briefs on gender and health to advocate with concerned ministries, institutions and partners.
+With the support of Vital Strategies, the Ministry of Women's Affairs has led and collaborated with the Ministry of Health and the National Institute of Statistics of the Ministry of Planning to organize several meetings and consultative workshops, as well as reviewed and analyzed existing data on the identified 5 key issues, for the formulation of recommendations from the Policy Briefs on gender and health to advocate for policy improvements with concerned ministries, institutions and partners.

-In addition, strengthening the capacity of officials to develop D2P Policy Briefs recommendations on gender and health in line with the policies of the Royal Government of the 7th Legislature focuses on public administration reform, public financial management reform and other reforms at national and sub-national levels.
+In addition, strengthening the capacity of officials to develop D2P Policy Briefs recommendations on gender and health is in line with the policies of the Royal Government of the 7th Legislature that focus on public administration reform, public financial management reform and other reforms at national and sub-national levels.

-We firmly believe that these recommendations of the Policy Briefs serve as guiding aide-memoires for the Royal Government and line ministries and institutions to make informed decisions in the formulation of action plans to contribute to the reduction of identified issues and provide recommendations based on this Policy Briefs.
+We firmly believe that these recommendations of the Policy Briefs serve as guiding aide-memoires for the Royal Government and line ministries and institutions to make informed decisions in the formulation of action plans to contribute to the reduction of identified issues.